EIK-LUG/EIK-CodeClub/projects/noobs/simple_data_storage/README.md

 ## ToDo

     Make a list of some data components

-Transform that data into string rows that can be written to a file Write those rows into a file
+    Transform that data into string rows that can be written to a file

+    Write those rows into a file

     Read those rows from the file

     Create the original data from the rows you read

-## More info

-### Why?
+## Why?

 For an example, let say you have a command line ToDo list program.
 You can create new ToDo items but once the user closes the program, they are not saved anywhere.
 You would need some sort of data storage component in your program.